dlavino/stopmotion/README.md

 ## Software Requirements
 The script was written and tested using Raspberry Pi 3 Model B running Raspbian GNU/Linux 8 (jessie) and Python 2.7.9 (native in this version of Raspbian).
 Previous versions of Raspberry Pi may be subject to lack of performance.
 Due to multithreading tasks and some graphical processes the script uses some third open-source libraries which are not native at Python.
-The list of non-native libraries used in this version of the script is listed right below:
+The non-native libraries used in this version of the script is listed right below:
 - [OpenCV](https://github.com/opencv/opencv)
 - [numpy](https://github.com/numpy/numpy)
 - [imutils](https://github.com/jrosebr1/imutils)